epsi-rns/epsi-rns.github.io/_posts/code/2017/2017-04-23-overview-pipe-and-fork.markdown

 For historical reason.
 BASH evolve to Perl, Perl Evolve to PHP and Python.
 And here we are with Ruby.
-This is why I put these script.
+This is why I put these scripts.

 I also add Lua.
 Lua only used as embedded script.
 But I can see Lua's potential.